Slam Certification FAQ

 - Facebook or Myspace.
 A Slam page on one of these fine social networks.

-- Fliers.
+- Flyers.
 Advertising your weekly, monthly or bi-monthly Slam.
 Fliers should have dates and venue location on them.

 - News Clippings.
 Whether it be an online news source, your local news paper, monthly artist magazine or other print/web based news network in your area.